alejandro-mr/budget-app/README.md

 ## Technical details

-The client application will be bounded to port `80` of the host environemnt, and API will be on `8080`, mariadb will be running on port `3306`, those ports should be available as a prerequisitie, before starting the applications.
+The client application will be bounded to port `80` of the host environemnt, and API will be on `8080`, mariadb will be running on port `3306`, those ports should be available on the host environment, before starting the applications.

 Bases application requirements: